Can a Republican Retake Virginia’s Governor’s Mansion?

 To defeat McAuliffe, Snyder would first have to fend off a crowded field of GOP candidates at the state Republican Party’s nominating convention, which is slated to take place on May 8.
 Only voters who have pre-registered as delegates can vote in the convention, where they will cast their votes in a ranked-choice voting system.

-The GOP race includes investment executive Glenn Youngkin, former state House speaker Kirk Cox, retired Army officer Sergio de la Peña, former president of the Center for European Policy Analysis Peter Doran, and aforementioned Republican state Sen. Amanda Chase, who decided to register as an independent.
+The GOP race includes investment executive Glenn Youngkin, former state House speaker Kirk Cox, retired Army officer Sergio de la Peña, former president of the Center for European Policy Analysis Peter Doran, and aforementioned Republican state Sen. Amanda Chase, who has threatened to run as an independent.
 A self-proclaimed “Trump in heels,” Chase has continued to dominate media coverage for repeatedly calling for martial law to overturn the results of the 2020 presidential election and for recently being censured by a bipartisan coalition of state senators for her “pattern of unacceptable conduct,” including calling those who stormed the Capitol on January 6 “patriots.”

 Youngkin’s campaign came under fire recently when reports surfaced that his staffers were misrepresenting themselves as affiliates of the Virginia GOP during door-knocking operations.
 In a Ring video released March 17 and first reported by the Virginia Scope, a canvasser working for Vanguard Field Strategies—a consultant for the Youngkin campaign—tells a homeowner: “I’m working with the Republican Party in Virginia, do you plan on voting in the governor elections in June?”